 Saturdays at Weaver Road Fields from 10:00 AM to Noon

-League games are on Tuesdays beginning last week of March.
+League games are on Saturdays beginning last week of March.
 Out of league games may be added to the schedule.

-League Games will be Thursdays starting at end of March.
+League Games will be Saturdyays starting at end of March.
 There are multiple out of league games to be scheduled.

 12U: We do have several tournaments throughout the season and there are different criteria depending on the tournament.
-The Hopewell Invitational for example is a select team tournament and about 20 players are selected.
+The Irish Skirmish for example is a select team tournament and about 20 players are selected.
 Players not selected for these tournaments will still have practice at Weaver and will also have an additional game scheduled.
-All players will participate in the annual Clash for the Cup that we host at Manheim Township but we will have an "A" division team and a "B" division team.
+All players will participate in the annual Clash for the Cup on May 14th that we host at Manheim Township.
 Players will have ample opportunity in practices and games to display their abilities and improvement in order to provide themselves with the best opportunity to play in the select tournaments.

-14U: We typically have 3 tournaments and several play days scheduled for the 7/8 team.
-At least one Tournament will be for select players only the others will have an A and B Division.
-We will participate in the annual Clash for the Cup with an "A" division team and a "B" division team.
+14U: We typically have 3 tournaments and several play days scheduled for the 14U team.
+We will participate in the annual Clash for the Cup on May 15th.
 Players will have ample opportunity in practices and games to display their abilities and improvement in order to provide themselves with the best opportunity to play in the select tournament(s).